open-telemetry/opentelemetry-specification/semantic-conventions.md

 If the route can not be determined, the `name` attribute CAN be set to the [RFC 3986 URI](https://www.ietf.org/rfc/rfc3986.txt) path value.

+If a framework can identify a value that represents the identity of the request and has a lower cardinality than the URI path or route, this value MUST be used for the span name instead.

 | Attribute name | Notes and examples                                           | Required? |
 | :------------- | :----------------------------------------------------------- | --------- |